 During the Retreat, we will be travelling only a short distance between our accommodation, boats, hides and coastal and mountain locations, mostly in the vicinity of Lauvsnes.
 When we find a good location, we likely to return once or twice until we've got the most out of it.
-Otherwise, we will be working from Ole Martin's boat (for sea eagles) or in hides in the forest.
+Otherwise, we will be working from Ole Martin's boat (for sea eagles), from vehicles for elk or in hides in the forest.